-One of the greats of women’s golf, Amy Alcott has had a long and illustrious career as a member of the Ladies Professional Golf Association (LPGA), winning five major championships.
+One of the greats of women’s golf, Amy Alcott had a long and illustrious career as a member of the Ladies Professional Golf Association (LPGA), winning five major championships.
 She is now a successful golf course design consultant, part of a team that designed an Olympic golf course.

 Amy Alcott was born February 22, 1956, in Kansas City, Missouri.
-She grew up in California, daughter of an orthodontist and a mother who imbued her daughter with a sense of life as art.
+She grew up in California, the daughter of an orthodontist father and a mother who imbued her daughter with a sense of life as art.
 Golf moved to the center of Alcott’s life when she was nine years old.
 Recognizing her remarkable talents, the local golf club allowed her special privileges on the course.
 In 1975, forgoing college, she joined the LPGA tour.
 On her nineteenth birthday, she won the Orange Blossom Classic.
 It was only her third LPGA event, and she was named Rookie of the Year.
 From then until 1986, she was able to claim at least one tour victory every year.
-She has won four major championships, including three Nabisco Dinah Shore tournaments.
+She won four major championships, including three Nabisco Dinah Shore tournaments.
 In 1980, she won the U.S. Women’s Open by nine strokes.

-Alcott has often been a high-spirited feature of the LPGA tour.
+Alcott was often a high-spirited feature of the LPGA tour.
 Two of her three “Dinah” victories were celebrated with dives into a pond.
 When she was asked what she would do with her winnings from a tour event sponsored by the Archdiocese of Trenton, New Jersey, she joked about giving the money to the United Jewish Appeal.
 At the JAL Big Apple Classic in 1995, she played the last hole wearing a goofy hat complete with fake dreadlocks.
 But her life has also been marked by sadness.
 Her father died in 1981, when she was only twenty-five years old.
 Her mother died ten years later.
-It was after her mother’s death that Alcott took up painting as an avocation that would come to rival her dedication to golf.

 In 1983, Alcott became the sixth golfer to win one million dollars on the LPGA tour.
 In each of three separate seasons (1979, 1980, and 1984), she won four tournaments.
-She has also won three of the four modern major championships recognized during her playing career, a feat that was exceeded at the time only by Pat Bradley.
+She also won three of the four modern major championships recognized during her playing career, a feat that was exceeded at the time only by Pat Bradley.
 In 1986, she was awarded the Founders Cup, which recognizes altruistic contributions to the betterment of society by an LPGA member.
-In 1988, she had her best year yet, with fifteen top-ten finishes and $292,349 in earnings.
+In 1988, she had her best year, with fifteen top-ten finishes and $292,349 in earnings.
 That year she became the third member of the LPGA to pass the two million dollar mark in earnings over a career.

-That same year, Alcott began to attract an annoying sort of attention when it was realized that she was only three wins away from inclusion in the LPGA Hall of Fame.
+That same year, Alcott began to attract an annoying sort of attention when it was realized that she was only three wins away from inclusion in the Hall of Fame.
 According to the rules of that organization at the time, a golfer was required to win two major championships and more than twenty-nine tournaments for automatic inclusion.
 By 1991, Alcott had won two more tournaments, putting her only one win away.
 In 1995, the honor was proving elusive for three golfers—Alcott, Beth Daniel, and Betsy King.
 In that year, the closest Alcott came to a win was a tie for fifth.
 Still, it was one of only four winless seasons in her twenty years on the tour.

 Garrity, John.
 “Golf Plus: Not a Bad Life.”
 Sports Illustrated (October 2, 1995).